BenPhillips-21/blogAPI/README.md

 3. JWT Issuance for Login: Upon login, the auth server issues a JWT to be handled by the frontend.
 These tokens are signed with a RSA private key, to be verified later on with a RSA public key.
 These tokens are used by the auth middleware to handle requests in the API's protected routes.

-4.Integration with the Frontend: The backend seamlessly integrates with the frontend, facilitating real-time data synchronization, instant updates, and efficient communication between the client and server.
+4. Integration with the Frontend: The backend seamlessly integrates with the frontend, facilitating real-time data synchronization, instant updates, and efficient communication between the client and server.
 This integration ensures a smooth user experience and enables dynamic content delivery.

 ## Documentation